APPLICATIONS NOW CLOSED

 •Hepatopancreaticobiliary and Neuroendocrine tumours

 Candidates must hold full General Medical Council (GMC) registration and have International English Language Testing System (IELTS) proficiency at the time of post commencement.
-Each Fellowship is a two-year (except for lymphoma which is for one to two years), full-time position to support clinical research in these disease groups and to provide specialist experience and training in the relevant disease areas for the successful applicants.
+Each Fellowship is a two-year, full-time position to support clinical research in these disease groups and to provide specialist experience and training in the relevant disease areas for the successful applicants.

-Salary is on the Specialist Registrar scale, starting salary within range £30,605 - £40,490 per annum, dependent on experience and qualifications.
+Salary will be on the Specialist Registrar scale, starting salary within range £30,605 - £40,490 per annum, dependent on experience and qualifications.
 There is no on-call commitment attached to these posts.